Haute Savoie, 20km from Annecy, 80km from Geneva airport, 850km from Calais

 Le Monde de Zuzu A really cute selection of toys, decorations and accessories for children in Rue des Portiques. mondedezuzu

-La Pinta This "épicerie fine" stocks delicious teas, excellent chocolate, a small selection of whisky and beer, spices, oils, pâtés and syrups, etc. The staff are very knowledgeable about their products, and will be happy to create gift baskets for you. lapintathones.com
+La Pinta This "épicerie fine" stocks delicious teas, a small selection of whisky and beer, spices, oils, pâtés and syrups, etc. The staff are very knowledgeable about their products, and will be happy to create gift baskets for you. lapintathones.com

 Please tell us your email address.
 When we add a property that meets your requirements, we'll send you an email so that you will be the first to know about it.